magierska/cheatsheetGenerator/README.md

 docker-compose up
 ```

+Configuration examples, that can be uploaded to generator, can be found [here](https://github.com/magierska/cheatsheetGenerator/tree/master/example).

 ## Content configuration

 Content of cheatsheet can be configured by loading .json file and/or editing Configuration (.json) input field.